jtunnicl/GRATE/nesi-project/README.md

 * Converted *hydro_series.dat* and *sed_series.dat*
   - made some assumptions about the XML structure here - **needs to be checked**

+If the default input file does not exist, the GUI version will pop up a dialog to ask for the location of the input file.

 ## CMake build